zroes/python-workbook/problems.md

 assert deserialize(serialize(node)).left.left.val == 'left.left'
 ```
 solution: https://numbergeneral.github.io/dailycodingproblem03/
 NOTES: This one was impossible for me and I had to search for a solution.
-If I can't figure out binary trees / linked lists next time, I'm going to need to look into a data sturctures course.
+If I can't figure out binary trees / linked lists next time, I'm going to need to look into a data structures course.